webpack/webpack.js.org/src/content/guides/environment-variables.md

 };
 ```

-T> webpack CLI offers some built-in environment variables which you can access inside a wbpack configuration.
-Know more about them [here](/api/cli/#environment-variables)
+T> Webpack CLI offers some [built-in environment variables](/api/cli/#environment-variables) which you can access inside a webpack configuration.